 Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 SIDO is a research organization studying how people learn, train, and perform through competitive games.
-They work with investors, game developers, universities, and professional esports teams — led by co-founders Amy Zhang and Parth Naidu (ex-TSM Head Coach).
+They work with investors, game developers, universities, and professional esports teams — led by founder Parth Naidu (ex-TSM Head Coach) and Amy Zhang.

 They needed someone who could move fast across content, growth, and operations without waiting for direction.
-I owned the work end-to-end — from strategy to published output — building the public-facing presence that gave their research and consulting credibility in the esports community.
+The work was owned end-to-end — from strategy to published output — building the public-facing presence that gave their research and consulting credibility in the esports community.

 my new intern pic.twitter.com/LRCcBZrqbG